 If the NR V2X Services Authorized IE is contained in the RETRIEVE UE CONTEXT RESPONSE message and it contains one or more IEs set to "authorized", the eNB shall, if supported, consider that the UE is authorized for the relevant service(s).

-If the PC5 QoS Parameters IE is contained in the RETRIEVE UE CONTEXT RESPONSE message, the target eNB shall, if supported, use it for the concerned UE’s NR sidelink communication as specified in TS 23.285 [41].
+If the PC5 QoS Parameters IE is contained in the RETRIEVE UE CONTEXT RESPONSE message, the new eNB shall, if supported, use it for the concerned UE’s NR sidelink communication as specified in TS 23.285 [41].

-If the UE Radio Capability ID IE is contained in the RETRIEVE UE CONTEXT RESPONSE message, the target eNB shall, if supported, store this information in the UE context and use it as specified in TS 23.401 [12].
+If the UE Radio Capability ID IE is contained in the RETRIEVE UE CONTEXT RESPONSE message, the new eNB shall, if supported, store this information in the UE context and use it as specified in TS 23.401 [12].

 If the IMS voice EPS fallback from 5G IE is contained in the RETRIEVE UE CONTEXT RESPONSE message, the new eNB shall, if supported, store this information in the UE context and consider that the UE was previously handed over from NG-RAN to E-UTRAN due to an IMS voice fallback.